 ‘Invite, Include, Imagine, Inspire’

-Article 39 You have the right to help if you've been hurt, neglected in body or mind.
+Article 19 You have the right to be protected from being hurt and mistreated, in body or mind.

 A YEAR 1 SPEAKER

 I speak clearly and confidently in front of people in my class.

 I can re-tell a well-known story and remember the main characters.